An ad-free and cookie-free website.

-We show how NEO stock compares to 2,000+ US-based stocks, and to peers in the Health Services sector and Medical/Nursing Services industry.
+We show how NEO stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Testing Laboratories industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 NeoGenomics, Inc. specializes in cancer genetics testing and information services.
 The Company provides one of the most comprehensive oncology-focused testing menus in the world for physicians to help them diagnose and treat cancer.
 The Company's Pharma Services division serves pharmaceutical clients in clinical trials and drug development.
 Headquartered in Fort Myers, FL, NeoGenomics operates CAP accredited and CLIA certified laboratories in Ft.
 Myers and Tampa, Florida; Aliso Viejo, Carlsbad and Fresno California; Houston, Texas; Atlanta, Georgia; Nashville, Tennessee; Rolle, Switzerland, and Singapore.
 NeoGenomics serves the needs of pathologists, oncologists, academic centers, hospital systems, pharmaceutical firms, integrated service delivery networks, and managed care organizations throughout the United States, and pharmaceutical firms in Europe and Asia.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)